Ryan Ellis (racing driver): Racing career

-Early career (1994–2005)
+Early career

-A third-generation racecar driver, Ellis began driving Quarter Midgets at the age of four and nearly won the first QMA Dirt National Championship race he ever entered.
-He then went on to a stellar seven-year career in Quarter Midgets, becoming Virginia's all-time QMA leader and one of the most successful open-wheel racers in the state.
-A threat in QMA National competition since his debut, Ellis was soon on the lookout for his next conquest.
+A third-generation racecar driver, Ellis was born on November 29, 1989 in Torrance, California, and began driving Quarter Midgets at the age of four and nearly won the first QMA Dirt National Championship race he entered.
+He then went on to a have a seven-year career in Quarter Midgets, becoming Virginia's all-time QMA leader and a prominent open-wheel racer.

 Entering the Legends scene at the age of twelve, Ellis achieved national success campaigning for the open-wheel INEX Legends Cars.
 Winning Young Lion and Semi-Pro titles in 2002, 2003, and 2004, Ellis toured the nation in 2005 as a member of INEX’s elite Legends Pro division, capturing the 2005 Virginia State Pro Championship and finishing fourth in the National Pro Series.
 Ellis won dozens of Legends features on the Bullrings of Virginia, North Carolina, Pennsylvania, and Ohio.
 Still today, Ellis returns to the ovals with his Legends Car several times each year.

-NASCAR to road racing
+Road racing

-Ellis had a short-lived entry into the full-bodied world of NASCAR in 2006.
-Quickly, Ellis was the NASCAR Late Model Stock Car (LMSC) Rookie pacesetter at his home track, Manassas’ fabled Old Dominion Speedway.
-Ellis competed sparingly that spring in both Virginia and North Carolina in NASCAR’s highest Weekly Racing Series division.

-In 2006, when he wasn’t running Late Models, he raced his Legends Car, going Road Racing with the National Auto Sport Association (NASA), where he won the majority of the events he entered.
-Ryan won the 2006 NASA Hyperfest/Summit Point event, captured the 2006 NASA Mid-Atlantic Legends Road Racing Championship, and lost the inaugural 2006 NASA National Championships at Mid-Ohio by a mere two feet.
-At the end of the 2006 season, Ryan was invited (for the second year in a row) to the second annual Performance Racing Industry National Invitational race at the Orlando Speedworld bullring.
-In only his second Oval track race of the season with the Legends Car, Ryan qualified in the top ten and was running fifth in the prestigious nationally televised event.
+In 2006, when he was not running Late Models, Ellis raced his Legends Car, going Road Racing with the National Auto Sport Association (NASA), where he won the majority of the events he entered.
+Ellis won the 2006 NASA Hyperfest/Summit Point event, captured the 2006 NASA Mid-Atlantic Legends Road Racing Championship, and lost the inaugural 2006 NASA National Championships at Mid-Ohio by a mere two feet.
+At the end of the 2006 season, Ellis was invited (for the second year in a row) to the second annual Performance Racing Industry National Invitational race at the Orlando Speedworld bullring.
+In only his second oval track race of the season with the Legends Car, Ellis qualified in the top ten and was running fifth in the prestigious nationally televised event.

 In 2007, Ryan Ellis Racing re-established its own internally managed race programs featuring a Pro Legends Car oval racing entry, and in mid-year, they also began contesting a Mazda Spec Miata race car in a partial season of both NASA and SCCA Road Racing.
 That program led to a full-on 2008 NASA National and Regional Championship chase in the Spec Miata class.
 In 2008, Ellis finished as runner-up by two points in the NASA Mid Atlantic Spec Miata championship.
-He was also the highest-finishing driver from his region at the 2008 NASA Spec Miata Nationals, finished second in the inaugural Mazda Teen Challenge program, and was voted “Driver of the Year” by NASA Mid Atlantic.
+He was also the highest-finishing driver from his region at the 2008 NASA Spec Miata Nationals, finished second in the inaugural Mazda Teen Challenge program, and was voted "Driver of the Year" by NASA Mid Atlantic.